-Financial Aid Administrators have the ability to create a portal account and grant SWS access to new and existing staff.
+Financial Aid Administrators have the ability to create a Portal account and grant SWS access to new and existing staff.
 It is the responsibility of each college's financial aid director to promptly remove Portal access for staff who should no longer have access, such as those who are no longer employed by the college or have moved to another department.

-Creating a Portal Account for a New Staff Member
+Creating a Portal Account for a New Staff Member:

 - 1. Log onto the portal: https://portal.wsac.wa.gov/ - 2.
 Select Admin and then Manage Users. - 3.
-Select Create new user account at the bottom of the page. - 4.
-Enter the new staff person's First Name, Last Name, Email Address, and Phone Number.
-Make note of the Password.
-Click Create Account. - 5.
-Select SWS for the Program Name. - 6.
-Click add next to the features the staff member should have access to (see options below).
+Select Create user button near the top right corner of the page. - 4.
+Enter the new staff person's email, first name, and last name, and click Create user. - 5.
+Scroll down to view the list of users at your institution.
+The newly created user will now appear on this list.
+Select their name to view and edit their details - 6.
+Under Permissions, click Unlock, then click Add program, group, or organization. - 7.
+Under program select State Work Study, and under group select the relevant options based on the features the staff member should have access to (see options below).